 Robles, who had been living in Lakewood with his family, co-owns a painting company with his brother Victor.
-He’s been fighting the deportation process for eight years, ever since he was caught driving with a suspended license.
+He’s been fighting the deportation process for eight years, ever since he was caught with a suspended license, Robles said.

 In April, Robles and his brother were held at gunpoint and thrown into the bathroom of a barbershop that was robbed.
 Attorney Sandy Restrepo says Robles could now be eligible for a U visa — visas that are set aside for victims of crimes who have assisted law enforcement in an investigation — that would halt the deportation proceedings.